Google, Help! How Often Should A Dog Poop?

 If not, though...food isn’t broken down as efficiently as it needs to be and nutrients are not as absorbed as they should be.
 If that’s the case, it may take longer to get to his colon, where it becomes waste and just hangs around until he’s ready to let it rip.
 Any interruption in the process will mean that your dog may become constipated.

-Sometimes dogs will become constipated when they’re not super active.
+Most dogs will become constipated when they’re not getting enough exercise.
 Sedentary lifestyles sometimes correlate to slower-moving intestines and this may mean fewer or slower bowel movements.

-Elderly dogs sometimes have harder times as well, and this typically is because they are more sedentary and take in less fiber and water.
-Typically though, not pooping enough will happen if your dog is not getting enough water and/or fiber to help food move through effectively and efficiently.
+Older dogs sometimes have harder times as well, and this typically is because they are more sedentary and take in less fiber and water.
+Typically though, not pooping enough will happen if your furry friend is not getting enough water and/or fiber to help food move through effectively and efficiently.

 When you’re wondering how often should a dog poop, it’s important to remember that not pooping means they’re not expelling waste.
 Being constipated too long can cause them to suffer from discomfort and even sepsis if severe enough constipation.